nikcleju/DSP_Course/Lectures/05_DigitalFiltering.md

 - What if the signal starts at some time $n$?

-- Total response = transient response + permanent response
+- Total response = transient response + permanent (steady-state) response

-    - transient response  goes towards 0 as $n$ increases
+    - transient response goes towards 0 as $n$ increases (for a stable system)
-    - permanent response = what remains
+    - permanent response = what remains (steady state)

 - So the above relations are valid only in **permanent regime**